m15-ai/TrooperAI/README.md

 <img src="docs/system_pic1.jpg" alt="system_pic1" style="zoom:33%;" />

-This ultimate plan is to integrate it into a life-size Stormtrooper to bring him to life.
+This ultimate plan is to integrate TrooperAI into a life-size Stormtrooper to bring him to life.

 ## Features

 - Fully integrated into headless Raspberry Pi5-8Gb
 - No reliance on remote API calls or cloud providers
 - WebSocket client/server architecture with full-duplex mic/speaker support
-- LED mode feedback (listening / speaking / thinking)
 - Sentence streaming Speech-to-Text (STT) using lightweight Vosk model.
 Support for any Vosk voice.
 Realistic Trooper voice achieved using stock Piper voice `en_US-danny-low.onnx`.
 Additional support for add-on voice effects.
 - Sentence-by-sentence streaming Text-to-Speech (TTS) using Piper
 - LLM inference is achieved locally using Ollama.
 Tested with two lightweight models: `gemma2:0.5b` and `qwen2.5:0.6b`
 - Configurable mic-mute mode for setup with a speaker and separate mic
 - JSON-based configuration file: `.trooper_config.json`
 - Configurable device names (mic and speaker)
-- Arcade style lighted button for visual feedback and control
+- Arcade style lighted button for visual feedback and control.
+The large LED provides feedback (listening / speaking / thinking) and a push button to start or stop sessions as an alternative to gesture detection mode.
 - Detection and elimination of false low-energy utterances
-- System can be triggered via gesture detection (camera + MediaPipe Hands model) or button press
+- System can be triggered via gesture detection (camera + MediaPipe Hands model)

 ## Performance